Exploring St. Valentine’s Remains in Madrid’s Modernized Church

-Definitely the most celebrated catholic saint by the non-religious, St. Valentine has been associated with romance for centuries.
-I was very surprised to find that his remains are displayed just a few yards from where I’ve been living for the last five years, at St. Anton’s church.
+Definitely the most celebrated Catholic saint among the non-religious, St. Valentine has been linked to romance for centuries.
+I was quite surprised to discover that his remains are displayed just a short distance from where I’ve lived for the past five years, at St. Anton’s Church.

 Well, that is at least one his many skulls.